 - Progressive web apps use modern web APIs along with traditional progressive enhancement strategy to create cross-platform web applications.
 These apps work everywhere and provide several features that give them the same user experience advantages as native apps.
 This set of docs and guides tell you all you need to know about PWAs.

 - Developing web applications

-- This set of articles explains the techniques used in developing web apps for mobile, desktop, and Firefox OS environments.
+- This set of articles explains the techniques used in developing web apps for mobile and desktop environments.